Polyethoxylated tallow amine: Mammalian health effects

-Another review, published in 2004, said that with respect to glyphosate formulations, "experimental studies suggest that the toxicity of the surfactant, polyoxyethyleneamine (POEA), is greater than the toxicity of glyphosate alone and commercial formulations alone.
+In studies examining the toxicity of POEA and other components in glyphosate formulations, POEA at concentrations in those formulations did not cause reproductive or endocrine effects in animal studies used to assess human toxicity, nor did components such as POEA cause mutations or tumor formation.
+A 2004 review said that with respect to glyphosate formulations, "experimental studies suggest that the toxicity of the surfactant, polyoxyethyleneamine (POEA), is greater than the toxicity of glyphosate alone and commercial formulations alone.
 There is insufficient evidence to conclude that glyphosate preparations containing POEA are more toxic than those containing alternative surfactants.
 Although surfactants probably contribute to the acute toxicity of glyphosate formulations, the weight of evidence is against surfactants potentiating the toxicity of glyphosate."
+A 2020 review found the risk from occupational exposure to POEA from applying herbicides is insignificant and "there are no significant human health issues associated with the use of POEA as a surfactant in formulations of glyphosate."